Mimis Papaioannou: 1971–1974

 The following season, he scored in both league games against Olympiacos equalizing in the matches that both ended in 1–1.
-Papaioannou scored in the epic 3–2 home win against Internazionale on 29 September 1971, for the 2nd leg of the first round of the European Cup.
+Papaioannou scored in the important 3–2 home win against Inter Milan on 29 September 1971, for the 2nd leg of the first round of the European Cup.

-From the previous season AEK were beginning to struggle financially and the administrative disputes appeared within the club, resulted in a series of issues.
+From the previous season AEK were beginning to struggle financially and the administrative disputes that appeared within the club, resulted in a series of issues.
 Those issues marked the start of a declining period for AEK.
-In 1974 the club finished 5th and did not qualify for any European competition, while Stanković was sacked at the midseason.
-Papaioannou continued to lead the club during the hard times, as they had a decent presence in the UEFA Cup, where they reached the second round and were eliminated by the mighty Liverpool of Bill Shankly.
+In 1973 the club finished 5th and did not qualify for any European competition, while Stanković was sacked midseason.
+Papaioannou continued to lead the club during these hard times, as they had a decent presence in the UEFA Cup, where they reached the second round and were eliminated by the renowned Liverpool of Bill Shankly.

-ΑΕΚ continued their bad campaigns, as they finished for the second consecutive year in 5th place for the league, while in the Cup they were eliminated at the round of 16.
-It was characteristic that the situation at the club was affecting the performances of Papaioannou as, he recorded his lowest until then performance, with 7 goals in all competitions.
+AΕΚ continued their bad campaigns, as they finished in 5th place for the second consecutive year, while in the Cup they were eliminated at the round of 16.
+It was characteristic that the situation at the club was affecting the performances of Papaioannou, as he recorded his lowest until then performance, with 7 goals in all competitions.

 1974–1976

-As the presidency of the club passed to Loukas Barlos, the team entered a glorious period, with Papaiannou leading the club to titles and distinctions.
+As the presidency of the club passed to Loukas Barlos, the team entered a highly successful period, with Papaioannou leading the club to titles and distinctions.
 In a competitive regeneration of the team under František Fadrhonc and with the transfers of Walter Wagner, Christos Ardizoglou and Georgios Dedes in their offense, Papaioannou raised his performances.
 He scored in a 4–3 victory against Panathinaikos on 20 April 1975.
-In the first season under the new management, AEK managed to finish second in the league, just 2 points behind Olympiacos.
+In the first season under the new management, AEK managed to finish second in the league, just two points behind Olympiacos.

 In the next season, AEK faced Vojvodina in the first round of the UEFA Cup, where Papaioannou scored once in the 3–1 win of the second leg, on 1 October 1975.
 On 2 November 1975, he scored a hat-trick in the Cup game, where AEK prevailed over Agios Dimitrios with 7–0.
-One week later, with his 2 goals Papaioannou, formed the 2–0 win, in the away match against Olympiacos.
+One week later, with his two goals Papaioannou, made the 2–0 win, in the away match against Olympiacos.